-- A) The top edge of the bracket 2"-4" below the top edge of the door. - B) The top edge of the bracket directly below any structural support across the top of the door. - Mark and drill 5/16" left and right fastening holes.
+- Center the door bracket on the previously marked vertical guideline used for the header bracket installation.
+Note the correct UP placement, as stamped inside the bracket. - Position the bracket on the face of the door within the following limits: - A) The top edge of the bracket 2-4" below the top edge of the door. - B) The top edge of the bracket directly below any structural support across the top of the door. - Mark and drill 5/16" left and right fastening holes.
 Secure the bracket as shown in Figure 1 if there is vertical reinforcement.

-If your installation doesn't require vertical reinforcement but does need top and bottom fastening holes for the door bracket, position the door plate over the door bracket as shown in Figure 2.
-Fasten securely with hardware shown in Figure 1.
+If your installation doesn't require vertical reinforcement but does need top and bottom fastening holes for the door bracket, fasten as shown in Figure 2.